Weddings24 Apr 20265 MIN

 Shobhita: I went to India twice before the wedding.
 The first time I went with all my inspiration pictures and Pinterest boards, met with a bunch of designers and placed orders.
 Then the next time we both went together for fittings when my outfits were ready.

-Kavaneet: I spent a lot of time on the Pernia’s Pop Up Shop website, like 100 or maybe even 300 hours choosing different looks, different combinations.
-Ultimately when I went in person I chose something completely different.
+Kavaneet: I spent several hours shortlisting looks on the Pernia’s Pop Up Shop website, and ultimately, when I went in person, I chose completely different outfits.

 The Nod Newsletter